TPR Lifeline: Peripheral Artery Disease Is Widely Undiagnosed

 Vascular surgeons say Peripheral Artery Disease – or P.A.D. – is one of the most under-diagnosed medical conditions in America.
 If left untreated, it can cause major mobility problems, or it can even be fatal.
 In today’s Texas Public Radio Lifeline, Bioscience-Medicine reporter Wendy Rigby talks to PVA Lyssa Ochoa, MD, a vascular surgeon with Peripheral Vascular Associates in San Antonio.

 Listen to the interview at TPR Online.

-Rigby: Dr. Ochoa, what is peripheral artery disease?
+Rigby: What is peripheral artery disease?

 Ochoa: It’s a long name and people don’t understand what it is.
 So simply, it’s an accumulation of plaque and cholesterol that fills blood vessels to your legs and blocks blood flow to the legs.

 So when you hear the phrase “circulatory problems” this is what people are talking about?

 That’s exactly right.
 When people say you have circulation problems, we’re talking about the arteries that are being blocked up with that cholesterol and plaque.